AxxDragon/carbon_data_managing/documentation.md

 ### 🧪 Testing

-Frontend tests are planned but not yet implemented.
-Testing will focus on key UI components, form validation, and API interaction.
-Future work includes setting up **Jest** and **React Testing Library** for component testing.
+Frontend tests are implemented using **Jest** and **React Testing Library**.

+- Focuses on key UI components, form validation, and API interactions.
+- Tests are located in the `src/__tests__/` directory and its subdirectories.
+- A shared utility file, `frontend/test_utils/testUtils.tsx`, provides common test helpers.
+- Utilizes `@testing-library/react` for rendering components and simulating user interactions.
+- Employs `@testing-library/jest-dom` for extended DOM assertions.

+**Running Frontend Tests**

+To run the frontend test suite:

+1. Ensure all dependencies are installed:

+   npm install

+2. Execute the tests with the following command:

+   npm test

+This command will launch Jest in watch mode, running all tests and re-running them upon file changes.

+For a single-run test execution without watch mode:

+    npm test -- --watchAll=false

+This setup ensures that frontend components are tested effectively, promoting robust and reliable user interfaces.

 ---